jamesplease/fi-calc-guide/src/configuration/additional-income.md

     <figcaption>Check the checkbox to adjust the income for inflation.</figcaption>
 </figure>

-Inflation begins accumulating immediately, even when you specify that the income does not begin after a number of years.
+By default, inflation begins accumulating immediately, even when you specify that the income does not begin after a number of years.

-For example, if you specify that additional income of $10,000 beginning in 20 years, the amount that you will receive on the 20th year will have $10,000 worth of purchasing power.
-This typically means that it will be nominally larger than $10,000.

-A future update will allow you to choose whether inflation adjustments begins immediately or once the income starts.
-In the meantime, if you need a particular nominal amount, you can compute what value would grow into that amount using a fixed inflation rate (like 3%) and input that value into the text field.

-Using the example above, you might enter $5,500.
-This is because $5,500 will become $9,933 after 20 years of inflation adjustments assuming 3% annual inflation.
+You can change this so that inflation adjustments are only made after the income starts.
+To do this, change the "Begin adjusting for inflation" dropdown from "immediately, at the first year" to "only after income starts."

 ### Income Frequency